liangzhimy/StatusItemTester/README.markdown

 # Status Item Tester

-See the [here](http://shipsomecode.com) for a demo and more info.
+See [this blog post](http://www.shipsomecode.com/software/a-tool-for-designing-better-os-x-status-items/) for a full explanation and a demo.
+You can download

 Developed by [John Winter](http://shipsomecode.com) (john@aptonic.com)

 ## Usage

-To use Status Item Tester, clone this repository then compile with Xcode 4 and then drag an image file onto the window.
+To use Status Item Tester clone this repository, compile with Xcode 4 and then drag an image file onto the window.

 When a change to the file is detected the status item will be automatically updated.